ASP.NET Core Identity Setup

 builder.Services.AddControllersWithViews();

-//Configure Entity Framework Core
+// Register Entity Framework Core with SQL Server

 builder.Services.AddDbContext<ApplicationDbContext>(options =>